opensearch-project/project-website/_posts/2025-08-18-opensearch-mcp-server-empowering-ec2-teams-droplet-analysis.md

 The EC2 team implemented a solution combining:
 * **Amazon Q CLI** as the intelligent agent to analyze data and provide insights

+> **Note:** While this blog demonstrates the solution with Amazon Q CLI, you can replace it with any other agentic solution such as Claude, OpenAI, or other AI agents that support the Model Context Protocol
 * **OpenSearch MCP server** as the connectivity layer to multiple OpenSearch domains
 * **AWS profiles** for secure authentication to different clusters